Vanderpump Rules: Season 9

-In December 2020, following the departures of several cast members, and due to challenges associated with the COVID-19 pandemic mitigation efforts, production on season nine was put on hold "indefinitely".
-On April 27, 2021, the network confirmed that the show would return for a ninth season, and that Lisa Vanderpump, Maloney, Sandoval, Scheana, Madix, Schwartz, Kennedy, Kent, and Leviss would be returning to the show as cast members.
-In April 2021, Dayna Kathan confirmed that she would not be returning for the ninth season, and suggested that production on the show was to resume in the near future.
+In December 2020, following the departures of several cast members, and due to challenges associated with the COVID-19 pandemic mitigation efforts, production on season nine was put on hold "indefinitely."
+On April 27, 2021, the network confirmed that the show would return for a ninth season and that Lisa Vanderpump, Maloney, Sandoval, Scheana, Madix, Schwartz, Kennedy, Kent, and Leviss would be returning to the show as cast members.
+In April 2021, Dayna Kathan confirmed that she would not be returning for the ninth season and suggested that production on the show was to resume in the near future.

 Production for the ninth season started in early May 2021 and ended on July 17, 2021.
 Kennedy and Leviss' engagement party served as the finale.

-The ninth season aired from September 28, 2021 to January 26, 2022.
-Charli Burnett and Raquel Leviss were promoted to series regulars; Brock Davies was introduced added as a series regular; and Richardson Chery, Randall Emmett, Corey Loftus, and Max Todd were introduced as recurring cast members.
+The ninth season aired from September 28, 2021, to January 26, 2022.
+Charli Burnett and Raquel Leviss were promoted to series regulars; Brock Davies was introduced and added as a series regular; and Richardson Chery, Randall Emmett, Corey Loftus, and Max Todd were introduced as recurring cast members.
 The reunion was taped on December 3, 2021.
 James Kennedy and Raquel Leviss called off their engagement during the taping, effectively ending their relationship.
 In May 2022, the show was announced to be renewed for a 10th season.

 Season 10

 Filming for the 10th season started on July 13, 2022, and ended on September 17, 2022.
-On December 4, 2022, Randall Emmett revealed that he would not return for the 10th season, and said he "never wanted to be on" the show in the first place.
+On December 4, 2022, Randall Emmett revealed that he would not return for the 10th season and said he "never wanted to be on" the show in the first place.
 On December 29, 2022, Brock Davies announced that he would appear on the show in a reduced role during the 10th season.
 The official cast for the 10th season was revealed on January 9, 2023.
 Aside from Burnett, who shifted from regular cast member to recurring cast member, and Davies's shift from regular cast member to guest appearances, the full cast returned.
 Former cast member Kristina Kelly returned in a supporting role, joined by Ally Lewber, the girlfriend of James Kennedy.
 Doute, Madrigal, and Todd made guest appearances.

 On March 3, 2023, a source close to production revealed that Tom Sandoval and Ariana Madix had split after Madix found out Sandoval had been having an affair with Raquel Leviss.
 In light of the news, cameras went back up to capture the immediate fall-out.
 On March 7, Leviss filed a temporary restraining order (TRO) against Scheana Shay, alleging Shay had punched her after learning of the affair.

 The reunion was recorded on March 23, 2023.
-The TRO prohibited Shay and Leviss from being within 100 yards of one other, so they filmed at separate times.
+The TRO prohibited Shay and Leviss from being within 100 yards of one another, so they filmed at separate times.
 Leviss filed to drop the TRO on March 24, but the March 29 court date remained on the docket.
 The TRO was dismissed on March 29 after Leviss failed to appear in court.
 In May 2023, the show was announced to be renewed for an 11th season.